sondr3/generator-jekyllized/README.md

 ### Subtasks

-All of the commands listed above are the main commands, and are composed of other smaller commands that have a small job that they do.
-You can find all the command by running `gulp --tasks`, and look in the [gulpfile][gulpfile] for what they do.
-All are commented about what they do.
+All of the subtasks lives in their own files in the `gulp` directory and are named after what they do.
+You can edit or look at any of them to see how they actually work.
+They're all commented.

 ## Frequently Asked Questions